markushylleberg/django-web-shop/README.md

 ### API

-There is also an API connected to this project where you can fetch and manipulate the invoices of the system.
+There is an API connected to this project where you can fetch and manipulate the invoices of the system.
+This would be relevant if the owners of the django-web-shop would build their own system eg. for the warehouse managers to pack the orders and mark them as 'packed' or 'shipped'.